siatos/bnp51/GE3/Q2/README.md

 - usage call: "python  ./GE3_BNP51_Q2.py --nodes <number_of_nodes>"
     - number_of_nodes = the number of nodes each network will have

-python packages required: matplot lib, numpy, networkx
+python packages required: matplotlib, numpy, networkx

 Both networks are drawn side-by-side in one page for comparison.
 - On the left side the small-world network